-Although Virtual Hosta College will be more abbreviated in nature, this will be a rewarding experience for all as we utilize the Zoom Video Conferencing Platform.
-We are hosting five wonderful teachers who have prepared educational and interesting virtual presentations.
-There is no charge for this event.
-The classes run back-to-back, with a five-minute break in between.
+Although Virtual Hosta College was more abbreviated in nature, it was a rewarding experience for all as we utilized the Zoom Video Conferencing Platform.
+We featured five wonderful teachers who prepared educational and interesting virtual presentations.
+There was no charge for this event.
+The classes ran back-to-back, with a five-minute break in between.
 Check out our 2022 Virtual Hosta College.

 In-person Hosta College

 Hosta College is a two-day event starting on a Friday evening with vendors and garden merchandise for sale.
-The hosta bookstore is open, on-going hospitality and socializing, and an auction of rare and unusual hostas also open to the public.
+The hosta bookstore is open, ongoing hospitality and socializing, and an auction of rare and unusual hostas also open to the public.
 Learn more about our in-person Hosta College, presentations, classes, auctions, shopping, gift plants, and more!
-We hope to see you at the in-person Hosta College on March 18, 2023!

 The purpose of the Tailgate events is to bring our GLR society members together to enjoy local gardens, area attractions, and, of course, friendship.
 Previous Tailgates have had well over one hundred visitors, bringing members from other societies within the Great Lakes Region.
 A different Society hosts the Tailgate each year during the summer, offering garden tours, an auction, and a dinner gathering.
 It’s a weekend of adventure.